Double Fantasy: Critical reception

+Lawsuit

+In 1984, Douglas filed a lawsuit against Ono over unpaid royalties for his work on Double Fantasy and Milk and Honey.
+Douglas recounted in a 1999 interview, "I waited like three years, then I finally said to Yoko, 'It's really a lot of royalties probably accruing here ...
+You don't have to deal with it, let's just sort it out, let our people sort it out.'
+And I got like a nasty letter, almost like, 'Fuck you, you're not getting anything.'"
+A jury ruled that Ono had wrongfully withheld royalty payments from Douglas and that he was entitled to $2.5 million from revenues for Double Fantasy and an undetermined share of revenues from Milk and Honey.

 Reissues

 "Beautiful Boy (Darling Boy)" was re-released as the B-side to a reissue of "Happy Xmas (War Is Over)" to promote The John Lennon Collection in November 1982.
 It was first released on CD on 13 October 1986 in the UK, and nearly a year later on 15 September 1987 in the US.
 The album was re-released on cassette, CD and vinyl in 1989, after EMI had obtained the rights to the album.
 On 9 October 2000, EMI/Capitol released a remastered version of the album, containing three bonus tracks.

 In 2010, Ono and Douglas supervised the release of a remix of the album called Double Fantasy Stripped Down.
 Released as a two-disc set, it included a newly remastered copy of the original album along with an alternative version of the album featuring simpler arrangements without the original's lavish production, with cover artwork by Sean Lennon.
 Ono said of the remix: "This new version really allows us to focus our attention on John's amazing vocals.
 Technology has advanced so much that, conversely, I wanted to use new techniques to really frame these amazing songs and John’s voice as simply as possible.
 By stripping down some of the instrumentation, the power of the songs shines through with an enhanced clarity."
-Stephen Thomas Erlewine of AllMusic gave the remix a mixed review, writing: "Apart from '(Just Like) Starting Over', where the removal of the doo-wop backing vocals undercuts the loving oldies homage of the song, the changes [made] are so subtle that they're felt more than heard, cumulatively not affecting the impact of the album all that much."
-He completed his review by stating, "Ultimately, Stripped Down sounds like a rough mix waiting for all the polish that made Double Fantasy feel like a full, complete album."
+Stephen Thomas Erlewine of AllMusic gave the remix a negative review, commenting that because Double Fantasy was envisioned from the beginning as a polished studio production, the remix feels like after-the-fact tinkering with an album that had already been presented in its best possible form.
+He also found the changes for the most part inconsequential, with little effect on the overall impact.